AmaiKinono/puni/README.md

 So we get `puni-strict-forward-sexp` and `puni-strict-backward-sexp`.
 These are "strict" versions of the `forward-sexp` fucntion available in current major mode, which means they move forward one sexp at a time, and stops at the boundary.
-This is the "ideal" `forward-sexp` function, and forms the basis of all our soft deletion commands.
+This is the "ideal" `forward-sexp` function, and is the basis of all the commands offered by Puni.

 By taking this appraoch, Puni supports many major modes out of the box.